About / Contact

 Anjoli is PhDJ for “It’s Lit,” a literature-and-music podcast she cohosts with Jocelyn Kapumealani Ng that has featured more than 100 writers to date.

-Anjoli is currently shopping around a speculative nonfiction memoir about her great-grandfather and freedom-fighter Kali Nath Roy.
+Anjoli is currently shopping around a speculative memoir about her great-grandfather, freedom-fighter Kali Nath Roy.

-Anjoli Roy is available for lectures, workshops, and readings.
-To book her and for general inquiries, use this contact form:
+To book Anjoli for lectures, workshops, and readings, and for general inquiries, use this contact form: